Utah Administrative Code

 D. The Board may grant or deny a pardon by majority vote.
 Pardon decisions are final and are not subject to judicial review.

-E. The Board may dispense with any requirement created by this Rule if good cause exists.
+E. The Board may dispense with any requirement created by this rule for good cause.

 January 31, 2012